aangela1010/dapr/README.md

 ## What it includes
 - Node/Express service with a `/health` endpoint
 - Docker support for repeatable local setup
+- /health returns a simple JSON response for uptime checks and local validation

 ## Run locally (Node)
 ```bash